 In South Iceland, by the beautiful Eyjafjöll mountains several man-made caves can be found.
-One of them is amongst the most noteworthy caves in Iceland, and the Nazis believed that it was an old heathen temple.
+One of them is just by ring-road one and thus easily accessible.

 Once when I visited Rútshellir, I found a dead sheep inside the cave - the smell was overwhelming.
 When we passed Rútshellir on our way back two days later, a ram was standing proudly on the top of the turf sheepcote.
 It was quite a magnificent sight.

 There are two man-made caves in the rock.
 The main cave is arched and at least 20 meters long and 2.5 meters high on average.
 It was used as an outhouse, for storing hay, and at a certain time, stockfish was stored in this cave.
 People might also have lived in the cave.

 There are some structures in front of the cave, an old sheepcote, first built around 1917, so it looks like somebody lives in the rock.

 These structures have been rebuilt, so now they look like this:

 The smaller cave is called Stúkan.
 The floorage is 8.05 x 2.40 m2.
 It might have been a heathen temple, but it might also have been a smithy.
 An opening connects the two caves.